-install or use any equipment in connection with the use of any Service provided under these Supply Terms.
+install or use any equipment in connection with the use of any Service provided under this Agreement; or

-Each party shall reasonably co-operate with the other party at that other party’s cost, to obtain all licenses, permits, consents, waivers, authorizations and Intellectual Property Rights required under clause 17.6.
+provide any services to Access Seeker Customers based on the Service provided to it by the Access Provider.

-FORECASTING PROCEDURES
+ACCESS SEEEKER’S FORECASTING OBLIGATIONS

-The Access Seeker shall provide forecasts to the Access Provider during the term of the Supply Terms and/or the Reference Offer in accordance with Schedule 5 – (Forecasting) of the Reference Offer.
+The Access Seeker shall provide forecasts to the Access Provider during the term of the Agreemement in accordance with the requirements and procedures stipulated in Schedule 5 – (Forecasting) of the Reference Offer.

-The Access Seeker shall provide all forecasts in good faith and use all reasonable endeavors to ensure that forecasts are accurate.
+The Access Seeker shall provide all forecasts in good faith and shall use all reasonable endeavors to ensure that forecasts are accurate.

+Forecasting accuracy is of paramount importance for efficient engagement of resources to the benefit of legitimate end users, avoiding unnecessary costs or incurring losses by the Access Provider and thus the overall cost of provision of these critical services.

 CREDIT MANAGEMENT AND SECURITY

 The Access Provider may require the Access Seeker to provide Security in relation to the provision of the Services under the Supply Terms and/or the Reference Offer.
-This may be in response to the First Service Request (“Initial Security”) or as varied from time to time under this clause 19.
+This may be in response to the First Service Order (“Initial Security”) or as varied from time to time under this clause 19.

 If Security is required by the Access Provider, the Access Seeker shall provide, at its sole cost and expense, and maintain for the term of the Supply Terms and/or the Reference Offer, Security of the type and value required by the Access Provider in accordance with this clause 19.